4rsp/writeups/FCSC/2022/formatage/README.md

 ...yikes.

-his write-up is pretty good and im not going to waste my time inventing the wheel again...
+his/her write-up is pretty good and im not going to waste my time inventing the wheel again...

 but i will just dump this for future use (and you 😉):